 - Participate in at least one full-day retreat (or an equivalent of board workshops)

 - Complete an NJSBA Policy Wellness Check (policy audit) to ensure that the board’s policy manual is current

-- Complete an analysis of the district’s union contract by NJSBA’s Labor Relations staff
+- Complete an analysis of the district’s negotiated teachers contract by NJSBA’s Legal and Labor Relations staff

 - Demonstrate commitment to continuous improvement through completion of the annual board self-evaluation